30 Beautiful Christmas Color Themes and The Moods They Set

 So many possible captivating Christmas color combinations, so little time, money, and trees.

-We’re no longer limited to the traditional red and green (although its nostalgic look is one of the most popular trends this year).
-With all of the holiday decor options available to us now, we can create any almost Christmas color palette our hearts desire.
+We’re no longer limited to the traditional red and green (although its nostalgic look is one of the biggest holiday trends this year).
+With all of the modern Christmas decor options available now, we can create almost any Christmas color palette our hearts desire.

-And the palette you choose matters—did you know that the colors and shades you use will set the mood for how people feel in your home?
-Plus, the perfect customized color scheme allows you to match your style and gives you decorating direction.
+And the palette you choose matters—color psychology plays a big role in setting the mood for how people feel in your home.
+Plus, the perfect customized color scheme lets you express your style and gives you decorating direction for your Christmas tree, mantel, and holiday tablescape.

-From timeless classics to fresh modern takes on them, I’ve gathered 30 Christmas color themes and the emotions they evoke to inspire you!
+From timeless classics to fresh modern takes, here are 30 Christmas color themes and the feelings they evoke to inspire your holiday decorating this year!

 Traditional Red and Green.